 1 Professional Growth and Development

 2

-3 The Board recogniz es that training and study for r administrators contribute to skill development
+3 The Board recognizes that training and study for administrators contribute to skill development

 4 necessary to better serve the District's needs.
 In December each year the Superintendent should

-5 1 1 December Board meeting an administrative in-
+5 develop and present to the Board at the regular December Board meeting an administrative in-

 6 1 0 sed on the needs of the Distri ct, as well as the needs of individual

 7 administrators.

 8

 9 Administrative staff are encouraged to be members of and participate in professional

 10 associations which have as their purposes the upgrading of school administration and the

 11 continued improvement of education in general.

 12

 13 Legal Reference: § 20-1-304, MCA Pupil-instruction-related day

 14

 15 Policy History:

 16 Adopted on: February 2007

 17 Revised on: February 15, 2011